Condenser: Definition, Principle, Types, Working, Advantages

 • The temperature of the condensate is higher than that of the freshwater, therefore the amount of heat supplied per kg of steam is reduced.

-• Useful in Obtaining the better vacuum
+• Useful in Obtaining a better vacuum

 • Less space is required